 In the latter case, namely (\ref{eq:QhandleoperatorSD}), if $Q_B^{(z_1)}\mathbb{A}_a^{(z_1)}$ is on Riemann surface $\Sigma_1$ the quantity $Q_B^{(z_2)}\mathbb{A}^a_{(z_2)}$ on the right-hand side is inserted on Riemann surface $\Sigma_2$ (when the handle operator glues $\Sigma_1$ to $\Sigma_2$).
 The BRST-charge contour can be freely pulled off the operator $\mathbb{A}^a_{(z_2)}$ and we can apply the results we have already obtained in this and previous subsections to commute it through any remaining insertions on $\Sigma_2$.
 As we have shown this procedure will either result in further boundary contributions in moduli space, or it will give explicitly vanishing contribution. \sk

 So combining all these observations, the commutator of the full handle operator with the BRST charge indeed gives rise to a {\it total} derivative in moduli space of a local normal-ordered quantity.
 This remains true for all moduli since the above derivation applies also to external vertex operators, and the remaining moduli can all be associated to handle operators with the gauge slice chosen as above.
 In particular, if there are multiple handles the BRST charge can be passed through each one in precisely the same manner as above giving rise to corresponding boundary terms.
 This is because the gauge slice we have chosen (in a vague sense) ``decouples moduli as much as possible'', by allowing one to vary a subset keeping the remaining moduli fixed.
-In particular, it is only via the corresponding integration {\it domains} that they remain coupled. \sk
+In particular, it is only via the corresponding integration {\it domains} that they remain coupled.
+(These domains are in turn determined by requiring the resulting amplitudes be modular invariant; if we were to instead integrate over Teichm\"uller space, $\mathrm{T}_{\g,\n}$, also the integration domains of the various handle operator moduli space integrals would be decoupled.) \sk

 The various possible boundary contributions and in particular their {\it cancellation} constitutes a large and interesting subject in its own right and we will not be able to delve deeper into this in the current document.